Asymptotics of matrix valued orthogonal polynomials on $[-1,1]$: Introduction and statement of results

 The Riemann--Hilbert formulation for MVOPs appears in the works of Gr\"{u}nbaum, de la Iglesia and Mart\'inez-Finkelshtein \cite{GIM11}, and Cassatella-Contra and Ma\~{n}as \cite{CM12}, as a generalization of the classical result of Fokas, Its and Kitaev \cite{FIK92}.
 This formulation has been used in several examples, like Hermite and Laguerre--type MVOPs in \cite{CdI2014,CdI2018} or matrix biorthogonal polynomials in \cite{BFM21,BFFM22}, in order to obtain algebraic and differential identities for MVOPs that can be seen as non-commutative analogues of well known identities in the theory of integrable systems, such as the Toda lattice equation or Painlev\'e equations.

 Asymptotic results for MVOPs obtained from the Riemann--Hilbert formulation using the Deift--Zhou method \cite{DZ93} of steepest descent are much more scarce.
-We mention the recent work by Duits and Kuijlaars \cite{DK21} on $2\times 2$ MVOPs related to periodic tilings of the Aztec diamond.
-In the area of integrable probability, the study of doubly periodic lozenge tilings of a hexagon is considered by Charlier \cite{Ch21} and by Groot and Kuijlaars \cite{GK21}, and an essential step in the asymptotic analysis is the connection between matrix orthogonality in the complex plane and scalar orthogonality on suitable curves in a Riemann surface.
+In the last few years, MVOPs have appeared in the area of integrable probability, more precisely in the study of random tilings of plane figures.
+We mention the recent work by Duits and Kuijlaars \cite{DK21} and Berggren and Duits \cite{BD19} on periodic tilings of the Aztec diamond, as well as the papers by Charlier \cite{Ch21} and by Groot and Kuijlaars \cite{GK21} on doubly periodic lozenge tilings of a hexagon.
+In these cases, an essential step in the asymptotic analysis is the connection between matrix orthogonality in the complex plane and scalar orthogonality on suitable curves in a Riemann surface.

 Our results are strong asymptotic formulas for $P_n(z)$ as $n \to \infty$, for $z$ in three regions in the complex plane, namely in the exterior region $\mathbb C \setminus [-1,1]$, in the oscillatory region $(-1,1)$ away from the endpoints, and near the endpoints.
 An important aspect of this work is the fact that we use different factorizations of the weight matrix for the asymptotic analysis: in the outer region and on the interval $(-1,1)$, we use a matrix Szeg\H{o} function $D$, which is obtained from a matrix spectral factorization of the weight on the unit circle; in neighborhoods of the endpoints, we use the spectral decomposition of $W(x)$, since the possible vanishing of the eigenvalues at $z=\pm 1$ is essential in the construction of the local parametrices.
 The same methodology allows us to include asymptotic expansions for the recurrence coefficients as well.